 - for valid reasons, they haven't been appraised using the Practising Teacher Criteria in the last five years.

 - Registration – doesn’t expire (unless cancelled)

 *Our interim registration policy allows teachers who held a practising certificate with the Teachers Council (prior to July 2015) will have automatically received a practising certificate with the Education Council.
 This will expire on 1 July 2017 or earlier, depending on the existing expiry date.

 How do I become fully certificated?

 If you are provisionally certificated you must complete at least two years of teaching with an induction and mentoring programme provided by a fully certificated mentor teacher in New Zealand.
 You must be employed in a teaching position of at least 0.5 of full time teacher equivalent (FTTE) and the teaching must be completed in blocks of no less than six weeks.

-If you are a subject to confirmation teacher you must complete one year of mentored teaching in order to be meaningfully appraised using the Practising Teacher Criteria by a fully certificated teacher.
+If you are a subject to confirmation teacher you must complete one year of mentored teaching suitable for an experienced teacher and be meaningfully appraised by a fully certificated teacher using the Practising Teacher Criteria.
 You do not need to be employed in a role of 0.5 FTTE or more, but you do need to be employed in a role of a sufficient size to allow for meaningful appraisal.

 Day to day relieving and any teaching of less than six weeks can't be considered towards the requirements for being issued with a full practising certificate.
 Long term relief teaching can be considered, provided that it meets the above requirements.